GB3FM - GB3FN - GB3FX

 When there are no further transmissions, the repeater will remain on air for a few seconds, then close down.
 It may send a callsign when closing down following a QSO (but not after a quick call through).
 The repeater can be reaccessed during the shutdown callsign by any transmission with or without CTCSS.

 If there is interference on the input, a temporary 'mode 2' condition is automatically entered following a timeout.
-In this condition, the transmission timer can be reset by a 1750Hz tone at any time, so stations with tonebursts that have stronger signals into the repeater than the interfernce can continue to use the repeater without the interference causing timeouts - provided the interval between tone bursts is not greater than 3 minutes.
+In this condition, the transmission timer can be reset by a 1750Hz tone at any time, so stations with tonebursts that have stronger signals into the repeater than the interference can continue to use the repeater without the interference causing timeouts - provided the interval between tone bursts is not greater than 3 minutes.
 This condition is reset once the input has remained free of signals for at least 15 seconds.

 The repeater will identify with the low pitched callsign (875Hz) every five minutes whether in use or not.
 The RSGB tone designation 'D' is sent when out of use.

-1750Hz tones are suppressed by a bandstop filter switched into the audio path within a couple of hundred msec.
+Other information1750Hz tones are suppressed by a bandstop filter switched into the audio path within a couple of hundred msec.

-repeater has a battery backup supply, and will operate for several days of mains power outage.
+The repeater has a battery backup supply, and will operate for several days of mains power outage.
 When on batteries, the power is reduced by approximately 4dB.